 The SealLine Big Fork Dry Pack is designed to withstand rain, the odd splash, and even a quick submersion.
 If your boat flips, you won’t have to worry too much either – the pack floats!

 One thing to note that’s always a good sign is the lifetime guarantee.
 However, there’s not much to worry about – it’s an awesome mid-size (30 litre) pack that’ll keep your stuff dry on the river.
 Well worth the money.

 Even if you’re not paddling, it’s great for use in town when it’s wet, or if you’re a bike rider caught in a downpour.
 Nothing quite compares to final boss-level waterproofing, don’t you think?

 Osprey make some pretty popular backpacks, and there’s totally a good reason for that: they’re good quality, they’re comfortable, and they really last.
-The Osprey Atmos AG 65 is testament to that reputation.
+The Osprey Farpoint is testament to that reputation.

 Seriously, the list goes on and on!

 The Osprey 40 suspension is great, transferring the load from the harness to the hip belt.
 The mesh/suspension area is also lined with foam to help increase comfort and overall breathability, and the light wire frame gives comfort, cushioning and great ventilation

 So if a comfortable backpack for multi-day trips (or long term backpacking) is what you’re after, I can’t recommend this pack enough.

 #5 – Best Heavy Duty Backpack for Expeditions